BandwidthExamples/python-end-conference-with-text/README.md

 ```

 ### Setting up the Bandwidth application
-Login to https://app.bandwidth.com and create a Bandwidth Application.
+Login to https://dashboard.bandwidth.com and create a Bandwidth Application.
 This application will be both a voice and messaging application.
-Assign your BANDWIDTH_PHONE_NUMBER to this application.

-Make the `Voice callback URL` point to `<your-server>/voice` and the `Messaging callback URL` point to `<your-server>/message`
+Assign your BANDWIDTH_PHONE_NUMBER to this application, and make the `Callback URL` point to `<your-server>`.

 ### Starting the conference
 After the server has started, you can text your BANDWIDTH_PHONE_NUMBER from your USER_PHONE_NUMBER a list of numbers to start a conference.